catenacyber/perfsprint/README.md

-# gotiti
+# gostrconv
-Gotiti: Golang POC for micro-benchmark performance source rewrite
+Gostrconv: Golang linter for performance, aiming at usages of `fmt.Sprintf` which have faster alternatives.

 # Usage

-./gotiti file.go
+./gostrconv file.go

-Rewrites `fmt.Sprintf("%d",` into faster `strconv.Itoa`
+Rewrites `fmt.Sprintf("%d",` into faster `strconv.Itoa` and such